NickHardeman/ofxSvgLoader/README.md

 Get all of the elements of a certain type by calling getElementsForType <br/>
 vector< shared_ptr<ofxSvgImage> > trees = svg.getElementsForType< ofxSvgImage >("trees");

+System fonts are supported.
+Also searches for a folder "fonts" in the same directory as loaded svg file for cross platform compatability.